 Papple pears were created in 1996 at the Plant and Food Research Station in Motueka, New Zealand.
 They were released for public sale in the spring of 2012, and today Papple pears can be found at select retailers in Asia, Europe, and the United States.

 Recipes that include Papple Pears.
 One is easiest, three is harder.

 |Epicurious||Grilled Pear Salad with Bacon Roquefort and Port Vinaigrette|

 |Eating Well||Pear & Chioggia Beet Slaw|

-Someone spotted Papple Pears using the Specialty Produce app for iPhone and Android.
+Someone shared Papple Pears using the Specialty Produce app for iPhone and Android.